Monika171/OutplacementHeroes/README.md

 4) Make sure the project is cloned properly (confirm):
 a) git clone url
-b) Inside project folder(using cd):
+b) Inside your project folder, open terminal and run:
 composer install
-(or "composer update", if former is already done.
-Not required, if project runs already)
+(or "composer update", in case of 'git pull'.
+Not always required, if project runs fine.)
 c) copy .env.example .env
-(Fill up your values in .env)
+(Fill up your values in .env or new values in case of git pull(if any))
 d)create database and user.
 Fillup details in .env file including email, admin, pusher credentials.
 e) php artisan migrate
 ("php artisan migrate:fresh" if using git pull or
 Only when not taking/importing .sql files from 'OPH_sql_import1')